 The biggest factor will be legislation.
 The government’s future plan to restrict new cars and vans to electric drive makes no mention of motorcycles, but the message is clear.
 Eventually, liquid fuel may become difficult and expensive to obtain.
 In the medium term, riding classic bikes on the road will remain popular as a specialist hobby, like horse riding, rather than a means of transport.
-In the much longer term (perhaps 2050 and beyond), we may become confined to track days like the VMCC Festival of 1000 Bikes.
-You’ll just have to transport your classic to the track in your electric van or camper and fuel up at the circuit.
+In the much longer term (perhaps 2050 and beyond), we may become confined to track days.
+It may become the norm to transport your classic to the track in your electric van or camper and fuel up at the circuit.

 The next issue is demographics.
 It’s often said that today’s young riders will have no interest in classics, but nobody under 90 currently riding vintage bikes (pre-1931) was around when those machines were produced, yet they love them dearly.
 More significant might be the cultural shift, with virtual experiences supplanting so many real world activities, and a generational trend away from motor vehicle ownership of any sort.

 Related to this is the potential loss of the skills needed to maintain or restore classic bikes.
 Owners clubs already help with advice and parts supply and may ramp up their activities to fill the void.
 Local night school courses could provide basic mechanical skills if demand exists.
 Some steam railways even run apprenticeships in the engineering skills needed to support their activities – a lesson perhaps for the classic bike world?